ToastMan5/ToastMan5/README.md

 - 👋 Hi, I’m @ToastMan5
-- 👀 I’m interested in Minecraft modding fabric
+- 👀 I’m interested in Minecraft modding forge
 - 🌱 I’m currently learning how to get better at it
-- 💞️ I’m looking to collaborate on modpacks and datapacks
+- 💞️ I’m looking to collaborate on mod

 <!---
 ToastMan5/ToastMan5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.